BEST Places to See in Bhopal City

 Tourism to Bhopal took a nose dive after the Gas tragedy in Dec 1984 when more than 3000 people lost their lives.
 Slowly but surely it has limped back to normalcy.

-Today Bhopal ranks in the greenest and cleanest cities in India.
-All tourist destinations are spruced up well; more museums showcasing culture and heritage of Madhya Pradesh worth visiting have come up.
+Today Bhopal City ranks in the greenest and cleanest cities in India.
+All tourist places of Bhopal are spruced up well; more museums showcasing culture and heritage of Madhya Pradesh worth visiting have come up.

-Even a 2 day itinerary of exploring Bhopal city may fall short of seeing and experiencing it all.
+Even a 2 day itinerary of exploring Bhopal tourism places may fall short of seeing and experiencing it all.

-As I mentioned above Bhopal has grown multi-dimensionally throughout the past several centuries.
-Here is a travel guide for Bhopal with highlight on places around Bhopal.
+As I mentioned above Bhopal city has grown multi-dimensionally throughout the past several centuries.
+Here is a travel guide for Bhopal with highlight on best places to see in Bhopal.

-Geographically the city is concentrated with old historical monuments, old mosques, narrow market lanes in north of lakes of Bhopal which contrasts with the new cosmopolitan facet that developed rapidly in past few decades in south.
+Geographically Bhopal tourism places are concentrated with old historical monuments, old mosques, narrow market lanes in north of lakes of Bhopal which contrasts with the new cosmopolitan facet that developed rapidly in past few decades in south of Bhopal city.
 The Upper Lake and Lower Lake is a clear demarcation between the 2 sides.

 Bhopal the City of Lakes